Report on Plans and Priorities 2014-15

 Program 2.5 - Oceans Management

-The Oceans Act and its supporting policy, Canada's Oceans Strategy, affirm Fisheries and Oceans Canada's mandate and role as the lead federal authority for the oceans and provide a framework for modern management of estuarineFootnote1, coastal, and marine ecosystems.
-Oceans Management involves an integrated approach to decisions and actions relating to the oceans, in collaboration with other federal departments, other levels of government, Aboriginal groups, users, and other non-government stakeholders.
-Building on a foundation of science, Oceans Management seeks to address a number of challenges facing Canada's oceans, such as oceans health, marine habitat loss, declining biodiversity, and growing demands for access to ocean resources.
-Implementation of integrated decisions and actions will result in the protection, conservation, and sustainable use of Canada's ocean space and resources.
+The Oceans Act and its supporting policy, Canada's Oceans Strategy, affirm Fisheries and Oceans Canada's mandate and role as the lead federal authority for the oceans and provide a framework for modern management of estuarine, coastal and marine ecosystems.
+Oceans Management involves an integrated and evidence-based approach to decisions and actions relating to the oceans.
+Oceans Management is interdisciplinary in nature and is conducted in collaboration with other federal departments, other levels of government, Aboriginal groups, users, and other non-government stakeholders.
+Building on a foundation of science, Oceans Management seeks to address a number of challenges facing Canada's oceans, such as oceans health, marine habitat loss, declining biodiversity and growing demands for access to ocean space and resources.
+Implementation of integrated decisions that consider ecological, social and economic impacts will result in the protection, conservation and sustainable use of Canada's oceans.

 Federal Sustainable Development Strategy (FSDS) Target Led by Fisheries and Oceans Canada